bpp1w4/Get-Clean-Data-Project/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#See run_analysis.R script for detailed steps to create tidy data set

 #Files in this repo

-1.Readme.md--current file
+1. Readme.md--current file
-2.Codebook.md--description of original data set, variables, and transformations made 3.run_analysis.R--actual R code
+2. Codebook.md--description of original data set, variables, and transformations made
+3. run_analysis.R--actual R code